SleepProgger/ComputerCraft-stuff/api/README.md

 Script to memorize the traveled way with the ability to move back.

 stree
-A little script to autocomplet texts.
+A little script to autocomplete texts.